King of Jeans

-King of Jeans is a 2009 album by noise rock/hardcore punk band Pissed Jeans.
+King of Jeans is the third studio album by noise rock/hardcore punk band Pissed Jeans, released on September 18, 2009.
 It is their second album for Sub Pop Records, and their first album working with English producer Alex Newport.
 Like most of the band's releases, the album features banal lyrics and atonal and abrasive guitar rock.
 It has been well received by critics.